oanegros/Blender_for_Biologists_2023/README.md

 ## This workshop

 This workshop will hopefully show you:
-- loading in 3D microscopy data render it in Blender
+- loading in 3D microscopy data, and rendering it in Blender
 - emulating render modes of popular proprietary visualization software

 This will not teach: